 Songs of Innocence was a backstory theme about growing up, Bono’s mom, the Ramomes, their neighborhood and on and on.
 All of it recorded in multiple songs that probably sparked more memories for the band than anyone else.
 The concert stage set up was a graphic experience like I’d never seen before, but that’s another topic all together.

-Songs of Experience is like an emotional soul search all over the place.
+Songs of Experience is like an emotional soul search of what they’ve learned over the years — the way they see the world now.
 “Free yourself to be yourself if only you could see yourself” is the outro on Lights of Home.
 Home is death by the way. “ Get out of your own way, hey, hey” goes to the heart then the second verse turns to slaves, masters and Lincoln.
 When I first heard it I really wondered if he actually was referring to Abraham Lincoln.
 Yes, yes he was.